Quick disclosure: there's a good chance some of the links in this post are affiliate links. This just helps me keep this blog up and running, thanks!!

 Biocentro Iguazu: I have heard great things about this park!
 The Atlantic Rainforest is one of the most threatened and diverse ecosystems in the world.
 Only 7% of the original forest remains.
 Visit this park that’s working to conserve the ecosystem and its at risk species.
 You’ll see animals here you may never see anywhere else (like a tapir!).
 You’ll definitely see a wide variety of birds, butterflies, and fauna.
 There’s a restaurant on the property to try local cuisine.

 San Ignacio Miní: Visit this Jesuit mission, founded in 1632.
 It is one of the most preserved of the Jesuit missions and was declared a UNESCO World Heritage Site in 1984.
 This is quite a trek from Iguazu and would need an entire day.
 If you’re traveling through the rest of Misiones as well, it’s very close to Posadas.
-Pretty much all organized tours also stop at Wanda to see the semi-precious stone mines along the way (for example, this tour on Lonely Planet).
+Pretty much all organized tours also stop at Wanda to see the semi-precious stone mines along the way.
+Reserve your San Ignacio Tour here.

 I hope you enjoy your visit to Iguazu!
 If you have any questions, please ask below in the comments!
 Did I miss something?
 Let me know.